- Aldon Morris Award for Lifetime Achievement in the Scholarship of Social Movements

 - 1988: John Lofland, Protest: Studies of Collective Behavior and Social Movements.

-Mayer Zald Outstanding Graduate Student Paper Award: This award was established in 1992.
-The section chose to present one award each year, giving the Student Award in odd-numbered years and the Book Award in even-numbered years.
+This award was established in 1992.
+The section initially chose to present one award each year, giving the Graduate Student Award in odd-numbered years and the Book Award in even-numbered years.
+Later, nominations were opened up to include papers by any student who had not yet secured a PhD.

 - 2013: Mohammad Ali Kadivar, “Opportunities, Perception Profiles, and Alliances in the Iranian Reform Movement, 1997-2005.”
 Honorable Mention: Tarun Banerjee, “Media, Movements, and Mobilization: Tea Party Protests in the U.S., 2009-2010” and Daniel S. Blocq, “Formation of Armed Self-Defense Groups during Civil Wars.”
 (Committee report)